Programmable generation of arbitrary continuous-variable anharmonicities and nonlinear couplings

 The capabilities of CV platforms can be expanded through the ability to implement anharmonicities and nonlinear couplings.
 Anharmonicities are Hamiltonian terms that are higher than quadratic with respect to a single oscillator's quadratures, while nonlinear couplings involve quadratures of multiple oscillators.
 Unitaries generated by these higher-than-quadratic Hamiltonians are called non-Gaussian unitary operations~\cite{Gaussian_quantum_information} and are essential to achieve CV platforms' full breadth of potential applications.
 For example, any universal gate set for CV quantum computation requires at least one non-Gaussian unitary, such as a Kerr-type or cubic interaction~\cite{Loyd1999Quantum,sefi2011decompose}.
 Similarly, for CV quantum simulators to solve realistic problems in quantum chemistry or quantum field theory, they must incorporate both anharmonicities and nonlinear couplings~\cite{bender1969anharmonic,miller1983very,Silbey1980general,Munn1985theory,Brack1993quantum,Hamm2012vibraitonal,zhu2024extending,malpathak2025simulating,Li2025experimental,liu2025observation,Z2simulation}.

 Engineering strong, arbitrary non-Gaussian unitary operations remains a central challenge for all CV platforms.
 For example, in photonic platforms, non-Gaussian operations require either materials with infeasibly high nonlinear susceptibilities or measurement-induced nonlinearities~\cite{shapiro2006single,knill2001scheme,kok2007linear} that impose significant hardware overhead~\cite{obrien2009photonic}.
 Specific anharmonicities and nonlinear couplings can be implemented in superconducting circuit quantum electrodynamics and trapped-ion devices with tailored hardware~\cite{Frattini20173wave,dealbornoz2024oscillatory,brown2011coupled,mielenz2016arrays}, but these approaches do not allow programming arbitrary non-Gaussian unitaries.
 Alternatively, anharmonicity and nonlinear couplings can be generated in trapped-ion platforms via resolved spin-oscillator transitions obtained from expanding the light-atom interaction with respect to the Lamb-Dicke parameter, $\eta$~\cite{Leibfried2002,Stobinska2011generation,Sameti2021strong,chen2023scalable}.
 However, higher-order terms in $\eta$ are weak because most systems work in the Lamb-Dicke regime, $\eta \ll 1$.
-This unfavourable $\eta$ scaling can be addressed by using non-commuting, linear CV-DV interactions to generate non-Gaussian interactions~\cite{sutherland,matsos2024,saner2024generating,Maverick2025}; however, a systematic and efficient compilation procedure to generate arbitrary non-Gaussian unitaries is still lacking.
+This unfavourable $\eta$ scaling can be reduced by using non-commuting, linear CV-DV interactions to generate non-Gaussian interactions~\cite{sutherland,matsos2024,saner2024generating,Maverick2025}; however, these schemes do not provide a systematic compilation procedure and lack an analysis of how the error scales with the amount of resources.
+Therefore, it remains unclear which classes of Hamiltonians can be efficiently compiled within a target error.